SAI Legislative Priorities for 2026

 -

-- SAI supports efforts that are solution-focused regarding mental health issues with children.
+- SAI supports efforts that are solution-focused regarding brain health issues that impact children.
+Schools need more resources and partnerships to serve their students in this high-need area.

 - Education Savings Accounts

-- SAI encourages legislation to address issues presented by the ESA law, including transparency, transportation, and funds returning to public schools.
+- SAI encourages legislation to address issues presented by the ESA law, including equity of expectations, transparency, transportation, and funds returning to public schools.

 -